Reference

 npx @friedbotstudio/create-baseline --version

---no-plantuml and --require-plantuml are mutually exclusive.
-Argv errors exit 2.
+--no-plantuml and --require-plantuml conflict; pick one or omit both.
+Command-line parse errors exit 2.

 § II